-What is done with the fat that is removed?
+What is done with the fat that is removed during liposuction?

-Most of it is sent to medical waste, however, we are now able to purify the fat and inject into other areas.
+Most of the fat from liposuction is sent to medical waste, however, we are now able to purify the fat and inject into other areas.
 We can now use the fat to augment the breasts, buttocks, and face.
 This is a developing field in plastic surgery.

 What are some of the risks of liposuction?